WCGA/knowledge-base/docs/intro.rst

 How to Use the Knowledge Base
 =============================
-The West Coast Ocean Data Portal Knowledge Base is a *technical* resource for data managers and data partners who would like to participate and share their geospatial metadata, data and/or web services to the larger community of West Coast ocean data users.
+The West Coast Ocean Data Portal Knowledge Base is a *technical* resource for data managers and data partners who would like to participate and share their geospatial metadata, data and/or web services with the larger community of West Coast ocean data users.

-This Knowledge Base describes
+This Knowledge Base describes:
- * the steps to register data in the WCODP,
+ * Steps to register data in the WCODP;
- * tips, tools, and best practices for developing good metadata and web mapping services,
+ * Tips, tools, and best practices for developing good metadata and web mapping services;
- * interoperability of web catalog services, and
+ * Interoperability of web catalog services; and
- * details about the technology behind the WCODP.
+ * Details about the technology behind the WCODP.

 This Knowledge Base is *not* a user guide for end users of the WCODP.